TCU Student Media gives students an opportunity to explore leadership and storytelling through the framework of journalism.

 The associate editor will assist the Skiff editor in the planning and execution of the weekly paper.

-Copy editors are responsible for making sure stories adhere to grammar, spelling and punctuation rules as well as AP and TCU style.
+Job Description: Copy editors are responsible for making sure stories adhere to grammar, spelling and punctuation rules as well as AP and TCU style.
+They are expected to edit stories in a timely manner to help ensure that work meets minimum publication standards.
+They are also expected to help cultivate a newsroom culture that is […]

 The editor of Skiffx360 is responsible for unique content for the weekly publication

-The executive editor of The 109 is expected to organize and supervise the organization.
+The editor of The 109 is expected to organize and supervise the organization.

 More about TCU Student Media: